therob3000/comicpress-manager/readme.txt

 = I don't want to clutter up my Dashboard with the ComicPress RSS widget or with QuomicPress. =

 Disable the appropriate options on the ComicPress Manager configuration page.

+= How do I set up my comic directories for subdirectory management? =

+Get the category slug for the Storyline category that will represent the new separate comic.
+Create directories within your existing comic directories that are named after this slug.
+Make sure the directories are writable, and then go to ComicPress Config and choose the new comic category.
+All future file operations will only deal with this directory.

+This feature is still experimental, and currently requires you to write the comic file handling code for your ComicPress functions.php file.

 = I want to translate your plugin into my language. =